dead-shadow-7/number-guess/README.md

 ## Project Structure

 ```
-number-guess-game/
+num-guess/
 │
-├── components/
+├── assets/                       # Assets such as images and fonts
-│   └── PrimaryButton.js      # Custom button component used in the app
+│   ├── fonts/                    # Custom fonts used in the app
+│   └── images/                   # Background images
 │
-├── screens/
+├── constants/                    # Contains global color constants
-│   └── StartGameScreen.js    # Main screen for starting the game
+│   └── colors.js
 │
+├── screens/                      # App screens (Start, Game, Game Over)
+│   ├── StartGameScreen.js        # Screen for starting the game
+│   ├── GameScreen.js             # Screen for playing the game
+│   └── GameOverScreen.js         # Screen for game over
+│
 ├── App.js                        # Entry point of the application
 ├── package.json                  # Lists project dependencies and scripts
 └── README.md                     # Project documentation
 ```

 ## Components

-- **PrimaryButton**: A custom button component used to render "Reset" and "Confirm" buttons.
+- **StartGameScreen**: The initial screen where the user selects a number.
+- **GameScreen**: The screen where the game logic runs, and the app makes guesses.
-- **StartGameScreen**: The main screen of the app containing the number input and buttons.
+- **GameOverScreen**: The screen displayed when the game is over and the number has been guessed.

-## Styles
+## Styling and Fonts

-The app uses the `StyleSheet` API provided by React Native to style the components.
-Some key styles include:

-- `inputContainer`: Styles for the main container holding the input and buttons.
-- `numberInput`: Styles for the number input field, including color, size, and alignment.
-- `buttonsContainer` and `buttonContainer`: Styles for arranging the buttons in a row.
+- The app uses `expo-linear-gradient` for the gradient background.
+- Custom fonts (Open Sans) are loaded using `expo-font`.
+- Background images are added via `ImageBackground`, with styling for opacity.

 ## Troubleshooting